 For a rough and ready effect try dabbing the pencil with BluTak or swiping with a kneadable eraser

-Give Upright Trees and Posts a Slant
+Draw Trees and Posts With a Slant

 To add interest to your landscapes, pretend the wind has blown through and pushed all the uprights out of kilter.
 Vary the angles of fence posts, tilt the trees and lean the lamp posts.